abelsiqueira/CUTEr-Problem-Chooser/README.md

 with the names of all problems (line by line), and other text file called **CUTEr\_classification** with the classifications of all problems (line by line).

-This package came with such files, but you may need to update them, if any new problems were added.
+This package came with a script called get_files.sh that you can use to get these files.
-You can get this information on the website http://www.cuter.rl.ac.uk/Problems/mastsif.shtml.
+You can also get this information on the website http://www.cuter.rl.ac.uk/Problems/mastsif.shtml.
 A simple way is to copy all the table with name, files available and CUTEr classification, paste into a xlsx file